 Step 3 is: An understanding that peak child arrives prior to peak population, and that population pipeline will mean changes to birth rates will take 30 to 50 years to fully be reflected in population growth.
 But there is still a nagging doubt something could result in population growth continuing.

-4. The Last 200 Years Represents An Unprecedented Population Explosion.
+4. Not Normal: The Last 250 Years Of Unprecedented Population Explosion.

 It is natural to assume that the pattern of population growth seen by our parents, grand parents and great-grand parents has been as things have always been.
 But no, while ‘peak child’ and generations a similar size to that of their parents, is how things were for tens of thousands of year and all of history until the last few hundred years.